timbrel/GitSavvy/docs/staging.md

 While in this view, you can navigate between changed hunks using the `,` and `.` keys.  `,` will take you to the previous hunk and `.` will take you to the next hunk.
 If you have the `inline_diff_auto_scoll` setting set to `true`, the cursor will be automatically placed on the first hunk when the view is opened.

-To open the file to make a change(s) to it, use `o`.
-It will open it on the exact line and letter(called column).
+If you'd like to make changes to the file, press `o` and you will be taken to the same cursor position in an editable window.

 While the cursor is positioned at a hunk, you can stage that hunk by pressing `h`.
 If you'd like to stage a line only, and _not_ the full hunk, move the cursor to the desired line and press `l` (lower-case L).